GoogleCloudPlatform/click-to-deploy-solutions/cloudsql-ha-dr/README.md

 ```
 gcloud sql instances describe INSTANCE_NAME
 ```
-The output should indicate availabilityType as REGIONAL.
-The gceZone and secondaryGceZone fields should show the current primary and secondary zones of the instance
+The output should indicate availability Type as REGIONAL.
+The GceZone and secondary GceZone fields should show the current primary and secondary zones of the instance

 ## Cleaning up your environment